-In this section, we demonstrate that our early-exit module, based on the Straight-Through Gumbel-Softmax Estimator, is modular and can be integrated with various GNN architectures, including GCN \citep{GCN}, GraphSAGE \citep{GraphSAGE}, GAT \citep{GAT}, and GIN \citep{WL1}.
+In this section, we demonstrate that our early-exit (EE) module, based on the Straight-Through Gumbel-Softmax estimator, is modular and can be integrated with various GNN architectures, including GCN \citep{GCN}, GraphSAGE \citep{GraphSAGE}, GAT \citep{GAT}, and GIN \citep{WL1}.
 We first show how these models perform using the deep regime $L=20$.
 Then we perform a sensitivity analysis study, where we include also EEGNN, where we allow $L$ to vary across an interval, to understand how the number of parameters, exit distributions, and performance change.
 We already provided an example with the performance variation in the main text in Figure \ref{fig:early-exit_unstable}.

-To enable this integration, we restrict our scope to message-passing schemes with weight sharing, which allows us to maintain shared functions $f_c$ and $f_{\nu}$ to operate across layers.
+\textbf{Deep Regime experiment}.
+To integrate the EE module, we focus on message-passing schemes with weight sharing, which allows the shared functions $f_c$ and $f_{\nu}$ to operate across layers.
 We consider a deep regime with $L = 20$, enabling each node to leverage all shared weight matrices and allowing us to study the effect of deep processing on classic MPNNs.
-Concretely, we replace line~\ref{alg:message_passing_line} of Algorithm \ref{alg:eegnn} with the desired message-passing function from any supported GNN variant.
-We refer to these modified models as \texttt{EE+GNN-type}, where \texttt{GNN-type} $\in \{\text{GCN, SAGE, GAT, GIN}\}$.
+Concretely, we replace line~\ref{alg:message_passing_line} in Algorithm~\ref{alg:eegnn} with the message-passing function of the desired GNN.
+We denote these models as \texttt{EE+GNN-type}, where \texttt{GNN-type} $\in \{\text{GCN, SAGE, GAT, GIN}\}$.

-All models use the same hyperparameters as the best-performing EEGNN configuration in Table \ref{tab:result_heterophilic}, available in our code repository.
+All models use the same hyperparameters as the best-performing EEGNN configuration in Table~\ref{tab:result_heterophilic}, available in our code repository.
 We do not perform additional tuning, as our goal is to isolate the impact of the Neural Adaptive Step and end-to-end early-exit optimization in deep regimes.
-Note that these implementations differ from those in prior benchmarks such as \citet{classicgnnsstrongbaselines}, as we apply weight sharing and operate within our specific experimental framework.
+Note that these implementations differ from prior benchmarks~\citep{classicgnnsstrongbaselines}, as they are evaluated within our experimental framework.

-Our goal is to analyze how integrating the early-exit (EE) module affects each GNN's performance.
-Table \ref{tab:activation_comparison_grouped} summarizes this comparison.
-We highlight in \textbf{bold} all instances where using the EE module leads to performance improvements.
-These gains can be found more with models trained with ReLU, and are particularly pronounced when the base model struggles (e.g., GAT on \texttt{Minesweeper} or GIN on \texttt{Questions}).
-We hypothesize that these improvements stem from avoiding excessive depth, which otherwise leads to performance degradation due to over-processing.
-In such cases, the EE module enables early termination and stabilizes performance.

-Notably, SAS-GNN does not suffer from such degradation, as shown earlier.
-Its design inherently mitigates over-smoothing and over-squashing, making it robust to deeper configurations.
-Conversely, the EE module can negatively impact performance in some setups---for instance, GIN on \texttt{Minesweeper} and GraphSAGE on \texttt{Tolokers}.
-This degradation likely arises from applying weight sharing to models not originally designed for it, potentially reducing their expressivity due to fewer parameters.
-Still, exceptions exist---e.g., GraphSAGE achieves unexpectedly high AUROC on \texttt{Minesweeper}, comparable to the values in Table \ref{tab:result_heterophilic}.